liudan111/PLM-interact/README.md

     probability = torch.sigmoid(logits)
     return  probability

-# folder_huggingface_download :  the folder that you downlaod the model from huggingface, such as "danliu1226/PLM-interact-650M-humanV11"
+# folder_huggingface_download : the download model from huggingface, such as "danliu1226/PLM-interact-650M-humanV11"
 # model_name:  the ESM2 model that PLM-interact trained
 # embedding_size: the embedding size of ESM2  model